mike76-dev/siasmb/README.md

 * The SMB port 445 needs to be open on the machine where the server is running.

 ## Limitations
-* At this moment, only the SMB dialects 2.0.2, 2.1, 3.0, and 3.0.2 are supported.
-Newer dialects will potentially be supported in the future.
 * Guest or anonymous access is not supported.

 ## Installing PostgreSQL